 Native Speakers of a Foreign Language

 For academic purposes, a native speaker is a student raised in a country outside the United States and formally educated through all or most of high school in a language other than English.
 Native speakers cannot use By-Examination (BE) credit in their native language to reduce the requirements for a major in that language and will not receive credit for levels 1 through 4 of their native language(s).
 However, upon recommendation of the appropriate language department, they may receive credit for courses taken at UNC–Chapel Hill beyond level 4 if those courses are heavily based on literature, film, culture, or other content.
 Native speakers of languages other than English may use ENGL 105, or its transfer equivalent, to satisfy their General Education foreign language requirement.
-Native speakers who wish to pursue placement (PL) in their language, should make an appointment with Assistant Dean Glynis Cowell via the Academic Advising Program's online scheduler.
+Native speakers who wish to pursue placement (PL) in their language should complete the online form.

 Work is valued and credited toward degrees by semester hours, one such hour usually being awarded for one hour of classroom or direct faculty instruction and a minimum of two hours out of class student work each week.
 One hour of credit is usually awarded for each three hours of laboratory or field work or work in studio art.

 For more information on the University’s course numbering system, see UPM #4.